Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Cast Vote By Sig

-Submit a vote on a Compound Governance proposal using an EIP-712 signature.
+Submit a vote on a Bitlend Governance proposal using an EIP-712 signature.

 - `proposalId` (string) The ID of the proposal to vote on.
 This is an auto-incrementing integer in the Governor contract.
 - `support` (number) A number value of 0, 1, or 2 for the proposal vote.
 The numbers correspond to 'in-favor', 'against', and 'abstain' respectively.